 “So answer me this: Did the Holy Spirit come to you as a reward for keeping all the Jewish laws?
 No, you received him as a gift because you believed in the Messiah.
 Your new life in the Anointed One began with the Holy Spirit giving you a new birth.
 Why then would you so foolishly turn from living in the Spirit by trying to finish by your own works?”
 (Gal 3:2-3 TPT).

 Nothing has changed.
-It started by faith in Jesus and it will stay that way.
+It started with faith in Jesus and it will stay that way.
 Period.

 In the Sermon on the Mount, that word “perfect” in the Aramaic and Greek also means “whole, complete, fully mature, lacking nothing, all-inclusive, well-rounded” (See TPT footnote for Matt.
 5:48).